-Doors Open at 9:00am: Join us for coffee and a light breakfast
+Doors open at 9:00 Join us for coffee and a light breakfast

-10:00 - 11:00am: VariCam in Action, Sponsored by Panasonic: An insight from leading cinematographers on their knowledge and experience in shooting drama series with the VariCam line-up
+10:00 - 11:00 VariCam in Action, sponsored by Panasonic: An insight from leading cinematographers on their knowledge and experience in shooting drama series with the VariCam line-up

 – Guest Speaker: Kelvin Richard, DoP

-11:00 - 12:00pm: The Big Broadcast Debate – Future of TV Drama: There is a widely held perception that Netflix and Amazon, and big budget shows like Game of Thrones, have changed audience expectations when it comes to TV drama.
+11:00 - 12:00 The Big Broadcast Debate – Future of TV Drama: There is a widely held perception that Netflix and Amazon, and big budget shows like Game of Thrones, have changed audience expectations when it comes to TV drama.
 To what extent is this true, how are British broadcasters and producers responding to this challenge, and where does UK drama go from here?
-To also include a discussion on diversity and where the new drama ideas will come from, as well as the impact of Brexit on high-end drama.
+This panel will also include a discussion on diversity, where the new drama ideas will come from, and the impact of Brexit on high-end drama.

 – Manpreet Dosanjh, Commissioning Executive, C4